Let me tell you about the day I first heard those two words.

 It was Christmas 1999.
 I was on the phone with an old pal.
-A few months back, he'd tipped me to a local scientist who claimed he could crack the human genome.
+He'd tipped me to a scientist back home who was boasting he could crack the human genome.
 There was an IPO.
-I bought in and forgot all about it.
+I bought.

 What the heck is going on here?

-If you're a regular here, you may have heard that Rule Breaker investing is back.
-But it's probably not what you think.
-It's certainly not what I thought when I heard those two words on the phone.
+By now, you may have heard that Rule Breaker investing is back -- with the original rule breaker David Gardner at the center of it.
+But it may not be what you think.
+It's certainly not what I thought it was.

 For one thing, it's not all tech